Negronii/MyNotes/front-end/HTML/readme.md

 ## Semantic wrapping

-- Block

--level elements act as large containers that can be nested: text, block-level elements, inline-block elements, inline elements, etc.
+- Block-level elements act as large containers that can be nested: text, block-level elements, inline-block elements, inline elements, etc.

 - But: don't nest p, div, h, etc. elements in p tags.
 - Reason: Because the semantics are inappropriate since the paragraph is already a paragraph, it cannot be a title, and the title is the same.